visteam-isr-uc/YLFW/README.md

 https://github.com/JessyFrish/YLFW_Links

+To get the password for the YLFW_Dev proceed the licence agreement.

 If you find the results of our work useful in your research, please consider to cite the paper:

 ```